mmseng/AislingMatHelper/README.md

 ### KeyUp
 The keystroke used to navigate up in menus.
 Default is `w`.
+Only needed when buying prep mats due to a menu navigation inconsistency in Odyssey.

 ### KeyDown
 The keystroke used to navigate down in menus.